wsssoftware/cakephp-datatables/docs/INSTALLATION.md

 </body>
 </html>
 ```
 > You will need fetch `css` and `script` if you are using the DataTables plugin resources autoload.
-If you intent load manually the files, you can skip this step.
-The `renderJs()` must stay at bottom of fetch script.
+If you intent load manually the files, you can skip fetch.
+The `renderJs()` must stay at bottom of `fetch('script')`.